|This Nativity icon shows Mary with the Christ Child (the Bread of Life) in a mound.|

 Alice C. Linsley

-The mountain image for The Virign Mary and the Nativity of Christ follows verses such as Habakkuk 3.3 "God came from Mount Paran", and the portrayal of Mary as "Holy mountain" rests on ancient cosmology.
+The mountain image for the Nativity of Christ follows verses such as Habakkuk 3.3 - "God came from Mount Paran" and the clay oven shape relates to the claim that Jesus is the "bread of Life."

 In observation of the Heavens it is evident that the Sun always rises in the east and appears to journey across the sky to the west.
 The only time when there are no shadows is high noon, so in terms of the solar day, this is the temporal sacred center.
 The spatial sacred center is between Heaven and Earth, on the mountain top.
 Abraham, Moses and other biblical figures climbed to the tops of mountains to encounter the Creator.
 Jesus, who "came down from Heaven", was revealed on Calvary and on the Mount of Transfiguration.